Bartók’s Miraculous Mandarin

 About this concert

-In his Shirim, the composer–conductor Matthias Pintscher was inspired by ‘the most beautiful love poems ever written’: the Song of Songs.
+Bartók’s earthy Mandarin contrasts sharply with composer-conductor Matthias Pintscher’s ecstatic shirim, inspired by ‘the most beautiful love poems ever written’, the Song of Songs.
 Pintscher has added a new movement with choir to this cycle for baritone and orchestra which is being given its belated Dutch premiere (originally scheduled to take place in January 2021), featuring Dutch baritone Thomas Oliemans.
 Excerpts from the imposing Concerto for Orchestra by the Slovenian composer Nina Šenk constitute an appropriate opening work.